crate/crate-tutorials/docs/normalize-intervals.rst

 You must have the following Python libraries installed:

 - `pandas`_ -- querying and data manipulation
-- `SQLAlchemy`_ -- a database engine for pandas
+- `SQLAlchemy`_ -- a powerful database abstraction layer
-- The `CrateDB Python Client`_ -- CrateDB support for SQLAlchemy
+- The :ref:`crate-python:index` -- SQLAlchemy support for CrateDB
 - `Matplotlib`_ -- data visualization

 You can install (or upgrade) the necessary libraries with `Pip`_: